kbopenbib/kbopenbib_data/docs/data_overview.md

 Journals publish different types of scholarly works such as research articles, reviews, book reviews, case reports and editorials.
-The latter are often classified as articles in OpenAlex.
+The latter are sometimes classified as articles in OpenAlex.
 Using a machine learning classifier helps to distinguish between research contributions and other types of works.